Healthcare

 Voice your platform can own

-Embed clinical-grade calling inside your own platform, white-labeled, on your own timeline.
+Embed clinical-grade calling inside your own platform, white-labeled, on your own timeline, and stop maintaining a push stack you never wanted to build twice.

 250,000+ clinicians · embedded SDK · sub-half-second push